synopsys-sig/synopsys-extension/README.md

 - Validate Scanning platform-related parameters like project and stream.
 - Download the Synopsys Bridge and related adapters
 - Run corresponding Synopsys security testing solutions (Polaris, Coverity, or Black Duck).
-- Synopsys Security Scan code can be referenced from the latest release tag [[here](https://github.com/synopsys-sig/synopsys-extension)]

 Synopsys solution functionality is invoked directly by Synopsys Bridge, and indirectly by the Synopsys Security Scan, which downloads Synopsys Bridge and calls the respective adapters to run corresponding scans.